Creta5164/peak-more-customizations/README.md

 # Limitation

-- Skin and wear is not supported at the moment. (contribution are welcome!)
-- It'll only show correctly if other players has exactly same customization files.
+- It'll only show correctly if other players has exactly same customization mods or files.
   - This is caused by save data are order-dependent.

 # Dependencies